 (Sadly, Jim Hale died in late March, 2010.)

-The Council eventually responded indicating that their strategy for the use of the former Mt Charles landfill site required evaluation and that might include sale of the land or rental at commercial rates.
-(Check out the current use of the site on Google Maps – 17 Harrison Road, Mt Charles.)
+The Council eventually responded indicating that their strategy for the use of the former Mt Charles landfill site required evaluation and that might include sale of the land or, rental at commercial rates.
+(Check out the current use of the site on Google Maps – 17 Harrison Road, Charleston.)